 While traditional e-commerce and retailers often rely on bank loans or equity financing to scale, those with D2C subscription businesses have recurring revenue that can be harnessed to scale.
 The underlying subscription—and the predictability it provides—becomes a valuable asset to help you grow your business.
 Pipe’s trading platform is the first in the world to allow you to sell future revenue streams directly to institutional investors for up-front cash.
 That trade gives you capital for growth exactly when you need it without the restrictions of traditional loans, without diluting your ownership, and without many of the costs associated with traditional financing.

 Getting started with Pipe

 Not unlike a direct-to-consumer subscription, Pipe makes it easy to get what you need when you need it.
 When you sign up, you’ll securely connect your banking, billing, and accounting software to the Pipe platform.

-Secure live data connections allow Pipe’s algorithm to give you a bid price and trading limit based on the health of your company and the performance of your revenue.
+Secure live data connections allow Pipe’s algorithm to give you a trading limit based on the health of your company and the performance of your revenue.
 With a trading limit in place, you can select any amount within your limit and trade those revenue streams for capital at any time.

 Using up-front capital for growth

 Need to hire an engineer to take your website to the next level?
 Pipe it.

 Ready to expand your marketing campaigns to enter a new market?
 Pipe it.

 Want to buy inventory in larger quantities to get a volume discount?
 Yep.
 You can Pipe the funds for that too.